 About the Program

-Distinct from the professional BFA programs in the School of Art+Design, the BS major in visual arts provides an overview of contemporary art–based research methods and cultural theories, art history, and studio practice in a broad liberal arts context designed to introduce students to analytic and critical thinking.
+Distinct from the more specialized BFA programs in the School of Art+Design, the BS major in visual arts provides an overview of contemporary art–based research methods and cultural theories, art history, and focused study and practice of a fine art discipline within a broad liberal arts context.

-The BS program combines the studio foundation program (required for all undergraduates in the School of Art+Design) with studio electives, courses in art history, and a synthesizing senior project.
+The BS program combines the studio foundations program (required for all undergraduates in the School of Art+Design) with studio concentration (Painting & Drawing, Photography, Printmaking or Sculpture) and electives, courses in art history, and a synthesizing senior project.
 Students may choose from other art electives offered by the School of Art+Design, as long as they have taken the prerequisite courses.
-The number of elective credits outside the visual arts makes it possible for students to complete a double major or a minor in the humanities, natural sciences, social sciences, or performing arts.
+With half of their required credits earned outside the visual arts, many BSVA students complete a double major or a minor in the humanities, natural sciences, social sciences, or performing arts.
 This freedom offers students access to the full range of programs at Purchase College.